arthur900530/team-bug-farmers/USER_STORY_11_IMPLEMENTATION_GUIDE.md

 1. ~~**SDP Format Issue**: The server generates SDP with custom attributes that standard WebRTC doesn't understand.
 The client will reject the SDP answer.~~ ✅ FIXED

-2. **Producer Never Created**: The code waits for RTP parameters that never come, so the server never creates a Producer to receive audio from senders.
+2. ~~**Producer Never Created**: The code waits for RTP parameters that never come, so the server never creates a Producer to receive audio from senders.~~ ✅ FIXED

 3. **Consumers Never Created**: The `createConsumersForUser()` method is just a logging stub - it doesn't actually create Consumers, so receivers can't get audio.